dncoyote/DSA-guides/Notes/Leetcode/5_BinarySearch.md

                 return mid;
             // if Left half is sorted
             if (arr[low] <= arr[mid]) {
-                // checks if the target value lies within the range of the sorted left half if (target <= arr[mid] && arr[low] <= target) {
+                // checks if the target value is in the range of the sorted left half if (target <= arr[mid] && arr[low] <= target) {
-                    high = mid - 1;// Move right
-                } else {
+                    high = mid - 1;// narrow the search range to the left half } else {
-                    low = mid + 1;// Move left
+                    low = mid + 1;// narrow the search range to the right half }
-                }
                 // if Right half is sorted
             } else {
-                // checks if the target value lies within the range of the sorted right half if (target >= arr[mid] && arr[high] >= target) {
+                // checks if the target value is in the range of the sorted right half if (target >= arr[mid] && arr[high] >= target) {
-                    low = mid + 1;// Move right
-                } else {
+                    low = mid + 1;// narrow the search range to the right half } else {
-                    high = mid - 1;// Move left
+                    high = mid - 1;// narrow the search range to the left half }
-                }
             }
         }